 Rachel Hollis's new book, Girl, Wash Your Face: Stop Believing the Lies About Who You Are So You Can Become Who You Were Meant To Be, focuses on self-love and self-care.
 In a society obsessed with appearance and weight loss, it can be difficult for women to love themselves.
 Regardless of their weight, women should feel happy about their bodies.

-, Rachel shares real photos of herself even when she is not on her best body.
-Her aim is to help more women love their bodies regardless of their weight.
+On her Instagram, Rachel shares real photos of herself even when she is not on her best body.
+She aims to help more women love their bodies regardless of their weight.

 Breaking promises to yourself damages your self-esteem, so practice keeping them.

 The self-help book has valuable insights on how to keep promises we make to ourselves.
-To achieve our dreams, we need to be willing and able to take risks.
+To achieve our dreams, we must be willing and able to take risks.

 This book provides advice on taking risks in life, including starting your own business or pursuing an ambitious goal.
 The successful blogger has much to share on how to follow your dreams.
 You will never land your dream job if you keep procrastinating and letting yourself down.